ph1ll/openstreetmap-4x4-tracks-tile-server/README.md

     run
 ```

-Use the user `renderer` and the database `gis` to connect.
+Use the user `renderaccount` and the database `gis` to connect.

 ```
-psql -h localhost -U renderer gis
+psql -h localhost -U renderaccount gis
 ```

-The default password is `renderer`, but it can be changed using the `PGPASSWORD` environment variable:
+The default password is `renderaccount`, but it can be changed using the `PGPASSWORD` environment variable:

 ```
 docker run \